The FanimeCon Prop Rules & Limitations

 FanimeCon Costume Rules & Limitations

 - All con attendees must wear shoes at all times while in official convention space.
-This includes, but is not limited to the: Marriott, Hilton, Fairmont, Civic Center, and Parkside Hall.
+This includes, but is not limited to the: San Jose Marriott, Hilton San Jose, the Fairmont San Jose, the Civic Center Auditorium, and Parkside Hall.
 Even if a character goes barefoot, the cosplayer must wear shoes.

 - All costumes worn within the convention center must fit through a standard doorway.

 - No costume may generate odor, smoke, or fog, or have overly bright or flashing lights.

 - All costumes with limited visibility and/or movement must have a “handler” to assist with crowd navigation and safety.
 This also applies to costumes with large “wings” or other over-sized elements.